-Most people have their ID in their wallet.
+Most people have their ID in their wallets.
 If this is your case, you might already have it on you.
-You shouldn’t add the original ID to your backpack as you might need it daily.
+You shouldn't add the original ID to your backpack as you might need it daily.
 You should add photocopies to your bug out bag.

 Pocket survival guides are small pocket-sized books that contain basic survival information.
 You can buy various guides for outdoor survival, disaster situations, first aid, or even bushcraft.

 Whichever you find best for your situation, add it to your backpack.
 It will come in handy along the way.

 Other small items might come in handy and will make your experience more comfortable.
 These will make your experience more comfortable.

 A small mirror can come in handy in the wild.
 You can use it to signal for help or start your fire.
 You can also use it for medical purposes because it allows you to see parts of your body that are out of sight.